feature-hub/feature-hub/README.md

 ### Writing a Feature App

-A feature app must be bundled as a [UMD](https://github.com/umdjs/umd) module.
+A Feature App must be bundled as a [UMD](https://github.com/umdjs/umd) module.
 This JavaScript bundle file must be deployed to a publicly available endpoint.
-The integrator uses this URL to place the feature app onto a page using a feature app loader, e.g. `ReactFeatureAppLoader`.
+The integrator uses this URL to place the Feature App onto a page using a Feature App loader, e.g. `ReactFeatureAppLoader`.

 The default export of this module must be a `FeatureAppDefinition`.
 It consists of an `id`, a `dependencies` object, and the method `create`.

-#### Feature App Id
+#### Feature App ID

-A feature app definition must declare a unique consumer `id`.
-It is recommended to use namespaces for the feature app id to avoid naming conflicts, e.g.:
+A Feature App definition must declare a unique consumer `id`.
+It is recommended to use namespaces for the Feature App ID to avoid naming conflicts, e.g.:

 ```js
 const id = 'acme:my-feature-app';
 ```

-This id is used to look up the config for a feature app.
-Furthermore, it is used as a consumer id for feature services.
-If there is more than one instance of a feature app on a single page, the integrator must set a unique `featureAppKey` for each feature app with the same id.
-The `FeatureServiceRegistry` then uses the id together with the key to create a unique consumer id.
+This ID is used to look up the config for a Feature App.
+Furthermore, it is used as a consumer ID for Feature Services.
+If there is more than one instance of a Feature App on a single page, the integrator must set a unique `featureAppKey` for each Feature App with the same ID.
+The `FeatureServiceRegistry` then uses the ID together with the key to create a unique consumer ID.

 #### Feature App Dependencies

-In `dependencies`, required feature services are declared with their service id and a [semver](https://semver.org) version string:
+In `dependencies`, required Feature Services are declared with their service ID and a [semver](https://semver.org) version string:

 ```js